 Over the last 10 years, a growing amount of research has found an association between periodontal disease and a number of serious, long-term health problems.
 Studies have found that individuals who suffer from tooth loss and periodontitis have a significantly higher risk of developing such chronic health issues as heart disease, stroke, arthritis, dementia, diabetes, obesity, and cancer.

 So what connects our oral health to our overall health?
 Well, researchers aren’t entirely sure.
 So far they have found an association between our oral health and overall health, but no clear cause and effect connection.
 This, however, has caused researchers to hypothesize on a potential connection.

-One of the most prominent theories suggests that harmful oral bacteria enters the bloodstream through cuts in gum tissue caused by periodontal disease.
+One of the most prominent theories suggests that harmful oral bacteria enter the bloodstream through cuts in gum tissue caused by periodontal disease.
 Once in the bloodstream, these bacteria travel throughout the body causing inflammation – such as in the heart and joints – wherever they go.
 This inflammation then becomes the root cause of the systemic diseases mentioned above.

 While further research is needed to develop a better understanding of this possible connection, it has become clear that treating and preventing periodontal disease is an important part of protecting our long-term health.
 That’s where Portland Periodontics can help.